Aria-Hani-Tabaei/SecretText/README.md

 # SecretText
-with these codes you can text secretly with your friends this repository is my begginer's experience with the word of encryption and cypher I find it interesting to be able to secretly chat with your friends in online classes \u0001f600
+with these codes you can text secretly with your friends this repository is my begginer's experience with the world of encryption and cypher I find it interesting to be able to secretly chat with your friends in online classes \u0001f600